higgi13425/rmrwr-book/_book/io02-getting-started.md

     future projects easy to find.

 Once this **Rcode folder** is in place, switch back to RStudio.
-In the RStudio Menus, go to Tools/Global Options.
+In the top bar of RStudio Menus, go to Tools/Global Options.
 A new Global Options window will open up.
 Click on the General tab on the left.
 At the top, there is a small window for identifying your Default working directory.
 Click on the Browse button, and browse to your new "Rcode" folder and select it.
 From now on, your R files and Projects will all be in one place and easy to find.

 2. In the same General tab, de-select the first 3 options